 In this section, we’ll list the pros and cons of ground source heat pumps so you can make an informed decision.

 Ground source heat pumps and radiant floor heating work very well together—this is actually the way to get the maximum out of your heat pump.

 An underfloor heating system performs better than radiators because the heat is transferred equally across the whole surface, whereas radiators need to spread the heat from one corner to the entire room.

 However, due to the higher cost of underfloor heating, radiators are also a good choice that results in high performance.
 The SCOP is higher for underfloor heating compared to radiators because heat distribution is well designed with underfloor heating and therefore the floor system will likely have a lower output temperature than a radiator, meaning a higher coefficient of performance.

-Finally, you could get a reduction in VAT on your ground source heat pump.
+Finally, all homes that install an energy-saving material reduction in VAT on your ground source heat pump.
 If you are over 60 years old or receive income or disability benefits, you could receive a 5% tax reduction.
 Depending on the costs, you can either get a discount on the whole product or only on the installation.

 Finding fair and accurate heat pump installation quotes takes careful planning and research.
 You could risk overpaying for supply and installation from a company that operates nationwide.
 Instead, why not let GreenMatch take the hassle out of sourcing quotes by directly connecting you with up to 4 licensed installers, local to your area.

 Fill in our quick easy form, and our team will find the best heat pump installers for your home’s unique specifications.
 In 48 hours, you will hear from up to 4 locally based installers, avoiding hours of searching for, and researching installers yourself.